-We haven’t like it at any of the Dukes we’ve tried, but to each his own and Dukes BBQ’s around SC have made a living off the stuff.
+We haven’t liked it at any of the Dukes we’ve tried, but to each, his own, and Dukes BBQs around SC have made a living off the stuff.

 Anyway, we visited the last time with Camden’s team during a long layover between games on a Saturday.
-In both visits, I must say the pork has been both tender and moist.
-The meat is obviously cooked with propane and, therefore, lacks any inherent flavor other than that of roast pork.
+On both visits, I must say the pork has been both tender and moist.
+The meat is obviously cooked with propane, and, therefore, lacks any inherent flavor other than that of roast pork.

 One of the Simple Truths we’ve learned is that if it is not cooked over wood coals, the BBQ can simply not be called exceptional, and Dukes of Walterboro is no exception to that rule.
 That’s not to say it is not good.